ComputeCanada/software-stack/doc/cvmfs.md

 infrastructure and software stack.
 For complete CVMFS documentation, see the [official website](https://cvmfs.readthedocs.io/en/stable/).

-There are three repositories to which we have access:
+There are four repositories to which we have access:

 - **dev:** `/cvmfs/soft-dev.computecanada.ca`
 - **prod:** `/cvmfs/soft.computecanada.ca`
 - **restricted:** `/cvmfs/restricted.computecanada.ca`
+- **data:** `/cvmfs/data.rsnt.computecanada.ca`

 You can use the dev version to push files and see that synchronization happens correctly.
 However, pushing installed software to the dev repository will not